Jill Tandy, Executive Producer, Inside Pictures

 Julia Short, Programme Director Content, Inside Pictures

-From a background in advertising and consumer PR, Julia joined Rank Film Distributors in the early 1990’s.
+From a background in advertising and consumer PR, Julia joined Rank Film Distributors in the early 1990s.
 After moving to PolyGram, she became responsible for running the theatrical marketing department in the UK, releasing such films as TRAINSPOTTING, FOUR WEDDINGS AND A FUNERAL, FARGO, TWELVE MONKEYS and THE USUAL SUSPECTS.
 After PolyGram closed in 1999, Julia moved to Redbus (now Lionsgate) and Film Four Distribution.
-In 2003 Julia set up VERVE PICTURES with Colin Burch, she is now Head of Acquisitions (Consultant) at The Works and is actively involved in delivering several high profile training courses for both the Film Distributors Association and Media Business School.
-She is also a trustee of the Independent Cinema Office, and a guest speaker at the NFTS, MetFilm School, London Film School and mentors producers from Creative Scotland and Film Agency Wales training initatives.
+In 2003 Julia set up Verve Pictures with Colin Burch, and for two years was Head of Acquisitions (Consultant) at The Works.
+She is actively involved in delivering several high profile training courses for both the Film Distributors Association and Skillset.
+She is also a trustee of the Independent Cinema Office, on the Board of Birds Eye View Film Festival and a guest speaker at the NFTS, MetFilm School, London Film School and mentors producers from Creative Scotland and Film Agency Wales training initiatives.
+Julia was a regular speaker on Inside Pictures before joining the team as Programme Director of Content in 2012.

 Corinne Ranaraja, Programme Director Operations, Inside Pictures